WLaeremans/Polymer_networks_with_ring-forming_catch_bonds/README.md

 ### moleculeB.data

-`moleculeB.data` has the same architecture and atom-type definitions as `moleculeA.data`, with one exception:

-- The terminal functional group is atom type **3** instead of atom type **2**.
+`moleculeB.data` is identical to `moleculeA.data`, except that the terminal functional group has atom type **3** instead of atom type **2**.

-### Click Reaction
+### Crosslink Formation

-Network formation occurs through reactions between complementary end groups on molecules A and B. When a successful click reaction takes place, the reacting terminal beads are converted into atom type **4**, representing a formed crosslink between two star polymers.
+Complementary end groups (types **2** and **3**) react during the click-chemistry protocol.
+Upon successful bond formation, the reacting end groups are converted to atom type **4**, representing a permanent crosslink between two star polymers.

-This atom-type conversion is used throughout the simulations to identify reacted and unreacted chain ends and to monitor network formation.

 ## Gelation Protocol

-Network formation is achieved through click-chemistry reactions between complementary end groups.
-The simulation protocol used to generate the gel closely follows the methodology described in:
+The simulation protocol used to generate the gel closely follows:

-> Chiara Raffaelli; Wouter G. Ellenbroek, *Soft Matter* **17** (45), 10254-10262 (2021).
+> C. Raffaelli and W. G. Ellenbroek, *Soft Matter* **17**, 10254-10262 (2021).

 Minor implementation details and simulation parameters specific to the present study are provided in the input scripts contained in this directory.

 ## Contents

-- `moleculeA.data` – Star polymer with functionality A.
+- `moleculeA.data` – Star polymer with terminal group type 2.
-- `moleculeB.data` – Star polymer with functionality B.
+- `moleculeB.data` – Star polymer with terminal group type 3.
 - `lmp_stars.in` – LAMMPS input file used for network formation.

 ## Output

+Executing the scripts in this folder generates three types of output files:

+### Crosslink files

+These files record the progress of the gelation process by tracking the number of click reactions formed as a function of simulation time.
+They can be used to monitor the kinetics of network formation and the final extent of reaction.

+### Data files

+The generated LAMMPS data files contain the complete network topology at the end of the gelation simulation.
+These files can be analyzed to determine structural properties of the network, such as connectivity and percolation.

+### Restart files

-Executing the scripts in this folder generates independent crosslinked polymer networks that serve as the initial configurations for the subsequent stages of the simulation workflow.
+LAMMPS restart files are written at the end of the simulation and serve as the starting point for the subsequent stages of the simulation workflow.
+These files preserve the complete system state, including particle positions, velocities, and network topology.